exploring self-realization, sacred personhood, and full humanity

 Can’t get too far into a Catholic-oriented discussion without talking Original Sin.
 This is the idea that we’re all born deep in the red, sinfully speaking, and no matter how many good deeds we perform on Earth, we’re never getting back in the black.
 (Thanks a lot, Adam and Eve!) ...
 Catholic-wise: Your nature is to sin, and the devil’s waiting with his claws poised to exploit this, so you have to guard against it.
 With a foundation like this?—?of God looking down at us, wincing?—?it’s tough not to feel automatically guilty.
 That brings us to another possible origin of Catholic Guilt, the idea that there’s a Higher Power watching our every move, listening to our every thought.

 “[Jewish] guilt is insufficiency,” Finley says.
 “The guilt is they haven’t lived up to the standards and expectations of their people.”
 Which leads to the stereotypical manifestation of the guilt: The Jewish Mother.
 “Why don’t you see me more often?
 Why aren’t you a better son?”
 Finley says, going through the litany.
 “Why aren’t you as good as your bother Sheldon?
-Look at your cousin, look how great it is.”
+Look at your cousin, look how great he is.”
 “Why aren’t you coming home for Passover?”
 Karen Pogoda says, echoing Finley.
 “Why haven’t you sent that thank you card yet?”
 “How many times you forgot to call your mother, or why haven’t you given her grandkids, or why you choose to not find your soulmate,” Sarah Goldberg says.
 “Or if you do, why isn’t he Jewish?”
 That prospect of outer-marriage?—?that is, marrying someone who’s not a member of the Jewish faith?—?is a big component of Jewish Guilt...
 And that is, perhaps, the crucial divide between the two.
 The Catholic version of guilt is coming from a more ethereal “on-high” place: a judgmental and all-seeing Higher Power.
 The penalty for not following the instructions of this being?
 Only eternal damnation.
 That’s high-pressure stuff, but also shouldn’t imply that Jewish Guilt is somehow weaker.
 That comes from a more tangible place, from your friends and family, from your community.
 The penalty for not following those instructions?
 Being ostracized.
 The weight of both are tremendous.
 The unanswerable question?—?unanswerable, seeing as Jews can’t pretend to be Catholics, and vice versa?—?is which is more threatening: an all-powerful deity or your mom?
 How about if you happen to be one of those lucky few who get to experience that sweet, sweet Guilt from both?
 “The Jewish side is, ‘You could do better,’ and the Catholic side is, ‘You’re a lost cause,’” says Katherine Spiers, who is ethnically Jewish but was raised Catholic.
 “I just always feel like I’m f****** up absolutely everything.”

 The concept of “Catholic guilt” has become a cliche, a joke, a truism.
 But it’s real.
 For many of us who experienced Catholic childhood religious indoctrination, Catholic guilt is a pernicious and inescapable burden with serious lifelong repercussions.
 It clings to us, a dark spectre of our pasts, a cruel and vicious voice whispering to us, reminding us of the lessons of our childhood: that we are unworthy, that we cannot do anything right, that we do not deserve to be happy, that we are dirty tainted sinners who must constantly punish ourselves and atone for our sins, and that we are nothing.
 Nothing.
 And this voice cannot be reasoned with.
 It resides in a part of our brains that is immune to rationality.
 It’s not difficult to apply our reason to the question of whether or not God exists.
 We simply look for evidence, and, when we see that there is none, we realize that the only reasonable choice is to abandon our faith and to become atheists or agnostics.
 But Catholic guilt isn’t like that.
 The irrationality of the messages that we were told as children is irrelevant.
 Evidence and reason are powerless against guilt and shame that is this pervasive, vicious, and persistent.
 For those of us who grew up with this indoctrination, faith in God is optional.
 Catholic guilt, though, is not.